Get a quote

 Does my Florida homestead exemption expire?

 One nice feature of the Florida homestead exemption is that you don’t have to reapply every year.
 Unless you take action to cancel your exemption, your homestead will be automatically renewed by the state.
-Sometime after January 1st, each year, after you’re first approved for the homestead exemption, the state will mail you an exemption renewal.
+Sometime after January first in each year, after you’re first approved for the homestead exemption, the state will mail you an exemption renewal.

 The flip side of this is that it’s your responsibility to contact the state if and when you’re no longer eligible for the exemption.